Manage backups of your public records

 The Information Security Policy includes information on backup requirements and the appropriate disposal of media.

-Determine what you need to do to sentence and destroy records, including backups.
+Determine what you need to do to sentence and dispose of public records, including backups.